liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

 ## Configuring Wildfly [](id=configuring-wildfly)

-Now you'll make some adjustments in your configuration to support using Liferay.
+Now you'll make some adjustments in your configuration to support using @product@.

 You can specify the Wildfly server instance's configuration in the XML file `$WILDFLY_HOME/standalone/configuration/standalone.xml`.
 You must also make some